 Monte Orlando in Gaeta

-At the summit of the peninsula is the headland of Monte Orlando, which is a protected urban park, a paradise for bird watchers and nature lovers.
-Access is only allowed on foot or by shuttle bus during summer months.
-As you ascend you will pass the statue of the Madonna and Child which looks out protectively over the beautiful Bay of Gaeta.
+At the summit of the peninsula is the headland of Monte Orlando, which is a protected natural park.
+It is a paradise for bird watchers and nature lovers.
+Access to Monte Orlando is only on foot or by a shuttle bus during summer months.
+As you ascend the mountain you will pass the statue of the Madonna and Child which looks out protectively over the beautiful Bay of Gaeta.
 Closeby is the old NATO naval base, which has been downsized in recent years.

 Within the park there are several paths and mountain bike trails along which you can wander and take in the magnificent panoramic views.
 The area of sea in front of the park, known as the Blue Oasis, is a Marine Reserve which protects both fauna and flora, and has spectacular cliffs and several marine grottoes.
-The rocky cliffs are popular with rock climbers.
+The rocky cliffs are perfect for free climbers with climbing routes of different gradings of ability.

-Also within the park are the ruins of the formidable Bourbon military fortifications which include barracks, powder magazines, tunnels, lookout posts, batteries and gun emplacements.
+Also within the park are the ruins of the formidable military fortifications that were put in place by King Charles V, Napoleon’s army and the Bourbons.
+These include lookout posts, batteries, gun emplacements, barracks, powder magazines, tunnels and barracks.
+Read more about the History of Gaeta Castle and Fortress.
 These were also utilised by the Germans during their occupation of Gaeta during the Second World War.

 Also on the headland, on a lower level, is the Sanctuary dedicated to The Holy Trinity, located on what has become known as “La Montagna Spaccata“, the “Split Mountain“.
 This is a natural phenomenon that has become the focus of religious legend.
 It is said that the mountain was split during a tremendous earthquake at the moment of Christ’s death, and three deep vertical crevices were formed.